bekzodturgunoff/bekzodturgunoff/README.md

 </p>

 <p align="center">
-  📍 Seoul &nbsp;·&nbsp; 🟢 Open for projects &nbsp;·&nbsp; 🎓 Studying infosec (so I know exactly how to break what I build)
+  Open for projects &nbsp;·&nbsp; 🎓 Studying infosec (so I know exactly how to break what I build)
 </p>

 ---